 We know mobile changed the consumer journey.
 Something that used to be a mostly straight line is now more akin to a connect-the-dots book, with hundreds of points all over the page.
 And, with journeys like these, there are bound to be some gaps.

 But, one thing leading marketers share is the ability to turn those gaps into something trackable.
 Leading marketers are 71% more likely than the mainstream to regularly use estimates to bridge gaps in measurement.5 And because they're active in testing new solutions and new estimates, they make better decisions based on a more accurate understanding of their consumers.

 Nissan is a great example of a marketer that has applied this mindset.
-According to a study by Google and TNS, 90% of new car buyers conduct research online before visiting their local dealership.6 For Nissan, this behavior revealed a gap not only in their measurement, but also a gap in their understanding of how consumers engaged with their brand before visiting the store.
-Working with Google, they began to analyze consumer intent in the dealership by understanding the queries that people searched prior to a store visit.
+According to a study by Google and TNS, 90% of new car buyers conduct research online before visiting their local dealership.6 For Nissan, this behaviour revealed a gap not only in their measurement, but also a gap in their understanding of how consumers engaged with their brand before visiting the showroom.
+Working with Google, they began to analyse consumer intent in the dealership by understanding the queries that people searched prior to a store visit.
 They were then able to use those insights to tailor experiences for consumers during their trip to a dealership.

 The gaps will be different for each brand, and they might require new tools like Google store visits or an estimate from internal data.
 But regardless, leading marketers demonstrate that it's important to know where the gaps exist and that there's value in developing estimates to bridge them.